eartahhj/phpPasswordGenerator/README.md

 This library is very lightweight and ready to use.
 You can use it as a normal form or with an easy call to the JSON format.

 # Note
-In case you require a password which length is greater than the number of characters used to generate the password itself, the returned password will be shorted.
+In case you require a password which length is greater than the number of characters used to generate the password itself, the returned password will be shorter.
 This is actually intended to avoid duplicated characters in the random string.
 Example: a low level password uses only lowercase letters from A to Z. Therefore, a 32 characters password will not have enough characters to use, so will generate a shorter string.
 Additionally, some characters are removed by default (currently o, O, 0, i, I, 1 which appear similar to eachother and can be confusing).
 Of course you can just override `useDefaultSettings()`.